ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 “Do you expect to spend more or less in the next 12 months, compared to the last 12 months?” - Active buyers, past 12m

 Wealth management also appears to be well-placed.
-Some 43% expect to use wealth managers more in the year ahead, indicating a need to plan financially for unforeseen events such as pandemics or to hedge against inflation.
+Some 46% expect to use wealth managers more in the year ahead, indicating a need to plan financially for unforeseen events such as pandemics, political change or to hedge against inflation.
 Many of the other categories are now showing a comfortably higher share of buyers who plan to spend more in the coming year than they did in the preceding 12 months.
-Designer fashion, art & collectibles, consumer electronics, watches, alcohol, and leather goods are all well-set to appeal to many, with around one-quarter expecting to spend more in these categories.
+Designer fashion, art & collectibles, consumer electronics, watches, alcohol, fragrances/cosmetics and leather goods are all well-set to appeal to many, with around one quarter expecting to spend more in these categories.

 “You mentioned that you have not purchased luxury items from the following categories within the last year/Do you think you will make purchases in any of these categories within the next year?”

-Art and collectibles remain the most likely category to not entice new customers over the next year; 82% of non-users do not expect to begin doing so over the next 12 months.
-However, around three-quarters do not plan to become active buyers in most of the other categories.
-A slightly lower share of non-leather goods buyers (67%) do not expect to engage with the category within the next year either (although 33% do expect to do so).
-Travel may see further benefits from new or returning customers, with 43% of 2023’s non-travellers planning to take a trip in the year ahead.
+Art and collectibles remain the most likely category to not entice new customers over the next year; 86% of non-users do not expect to begin doing so over the next 12 months.
+However, around three quarters do not plan to become active buyers in most of the other categories.
+Travel may see further benefits from new or returning customers, with 38% of last year’s non-travellers planning to take a trip in the coming 12 months.

 Back to Top